 Sherzod is co-editor, with Barak Kushner, of The Dismantling of Japan's Empire in East Asia (Routledge 2017), and has published articles in journals such as Cold War History and Situations: Cultural Studies in the Asian Context.
 His article in Cold War History was awarded the Best Paper Prize at the 2014 European Summer School on Cold War History at the University of Trento.
 Sherzod has also authored three book chapters in English and one in Japanese, and translated a number of scholarly articles from the Japanese.
-He is currently working on his book manuscript, to be completed by late 2018.
+He is currently working on his book manuscript under contract from Harvard University Press.

 Key Research Interests